seyeint/plethora_website/content/Logos/intro.md

 This section serves as a collection notes related to personal views/ideas.
 These are occasionally related to books I've read or digital content I've consumed.
 This section might suffer from lack of structure, maybe some outdated notes or even conflicting ideas.

-Back in 2018 I've started my hardcover book collection.
-It gives them a clean aesthetic and reinforces neutrality against possible cover bias that emerge from simple things like illustrations or colors.
+Back in 2018 I've started buying hardcover books.
+It gives them a clean aesthetic and reinforces neutrality against possible cover bias like illustrations or colors.
 I like my books as my coffee.

 Currently, my reading habits are modest, about one or two books a year.
 Yet, the value I extract from exploring the minds of others remains significant.